 If smoked fish is not available it is often substituted with bacon to give the smoky flavour.
 Prawns and crab meat may work their way into varieties of an Irish seafood chowder.
 Each region of Ireland may have their own version too.
 And what is the best way to serve this?
 With the classic Irish soda bread of course!

 A traditional Irish dish that is most associated with Dublin is the coddle.
 This dish was often made to use up leftovers and so there was no specific recipe.
 However, it has evolved and now consistently contains sausages, rashers (bacon), potatoes (of course), onions, seasoning and parsley.
 Occasionally carrots and barley are added.
-It became a favourite Irish food in Dublin as it is inexpensive to make and is a great comfort food, particularly in the winter months.
+It became a favourite Irish food in Dublin as it is inexpensive to make and is great comfort food, particularly in the winter months.

-One of the most popular foods in Ireland that arrives but once a year is the barmbrack.
+One of the most popular foods in Ireland that arrives but once a year is a barmbrack.
 This is a quick bread made with raisins and sultanas and is associated with Halloween, although some households will also make one for New Year’s Eve.

 This traditional food in Ireland was used in a game of fortune-telling, as there were certain objects hidden within the loaf.
 Each item received carried a hidden meaning for the receiver.
 The items hidden inside included the following (and their meanings):